 Seeds and nuts are good sources of zinc.
 Sesame seeds, sunflower seeds, pumpkin seeds, and hemp seeds are the best sources of zinc.
 See the whole list here.

-How copper in food or supplements affects collagen production?
+How copper affects collagen production?

 Another nutrient that it’s important for collagen metabolism is copper (12).